 IFRS 13 will converge the IFRS requirements for how to measure fair value and the related disclosures.
 IFRS 13 establishes a single source of guidance for fair value measurements, when fair value is required or permitted by IFRS.
 Upon adoption, the Company will provide a single framework for measuring fair value while requiring enhanced disclosures when fair value is applied.
 In addition, fair value will be defined as the 'exit price' and concepts of 'highest and best use' and 'valuation premise' would be relevant only for non-financial assets and liabilities.
 IFRS 13 is required to be applied for annual periods beginning on or after January 1, 2013, with earlier adoption permitted.
-The Company has not yet assessed the impact of the standard or determined whether it will adopt the standard early.
+The Company has not yet assessed the impact of the standard.